-- Sector and Industry risks low risk - Whilst our operations are solely located in Australia, our workforce does consist of temporary, seasonal or foreign labour. - At certain peak periods e.g., during harvest, we use short-term contracts / outsourcing. - Products and Services risks low risk - Some of our delivery timeframes during peak harvest periods may require employees and service providers to engage in excess working hours. - Geographic risks low risk - We operate in remote locations which necessitate some of our employees to live at residences owned and controlled us.
+- Sector and Industry risks low risk - Whilst our operations are solely located in Australia, our workforce does consist of temporary, seasonal or foreign labour who may be unaware of their rights. - At certain peak periods e.g., during harvest, we use casual labour. - Products and Services risks low risk - Some of our delivery timeframes during peak harvest periods may require employees and service providers to engage in overtime work. - Geographic risks low risk - We operate in remote locations which necessitate some of our employees to live at residences owned and controlled by us.